Skip to main content

 Children's toy safety testing is performed through a series of essential tests during an onsite toy inspection.
 The testing process involves examining the raw materials, components, and finished products to ensure they meet the required standards.
 Some of the major testing standards include the CPSIA (Consumer Product Safety Improvement Act) and ASTM (American Society for Testing and Materials) standards.

 Several different tests are performed during a toy quality control inspection.
 These tests are designed to identify potential dangers such as choking hazards, the potential for injury, and the quality of the materials used.
 Some of the most common tests include; flammability tests, heavy metal tests, and phthalate tests.
 In addition, there are a number of tests that are specifically designed to evaluate the safety of stuffed toys, such as the stuffing migration test and the tearing strength test.
+Wooden products have their own protocol — see our dedicated guide to wooden toy testing for the on-site and laboratory checks involved.
+Rattles, teethers, action figures and other moulded items are covered by our plastic toy testing service, which adds chemical-migration and mechanical-abuse checks for products designed to be mouthed.

 Major Testing Standards of Raw Materials